bingombou/ApiRestAlkemy/README.md

 * How will you pass the parameter?
 Choose Path Param or Request Param.

 Commit in your feature branch & create a Pull Request (Perri for the friends!)
+After approval, we can merge to develop.
 If you have any concern please let me know.

 ### Prerequisites
 * Clone develop branch
 * Create a feature branch from develop
-* Create a folder with your namesurname (lucaspaoliello).
+* Create a folder with your namesurname (eg lucaspaoliello) inside challenge package.
 Put your code there.